HanadyMurshed/Book/chapter 1/report.md

 #### challange 2
 But still since I created readstream/writestream objects I couldn't write to the same file (update it) while reading from it.
 This problem emerged when I had to write the count to the freq.file.
-Moreover to write a specfic place or postrion was really a problem since It's not supported with the way I used
+Moreover to write at a specfic place or postion was really a problem since It's not supported.

 #### solution 2